 Contraband tobacco is a major problem in Canada.
-About 1 in 3 cigarettes purchased in Ontario are illegal and Quebec has identified a contraband incidence of about 15%.
+About 1 in 3 cigarettes purchased in Ontario are illegal and Quebec has identified a contraband incidence of about 12%.
 Police are seizing more and more illicit tobacco products heading into Atlantic Canada and the Prairies.

 The contraband trade has developed in Canada because organized crime groups have been able to sell illegal cigarettes for a fraction of the price of legal product.
-A "baggie" of 200 contraband cigarettes can cost as little as \$8, \$80-100 less than the cost of a carton of legal product.
+A "baggie" of 200 contraband cigarettes can cost as little as \$8, \$80-\$100 less than the cost of a carton of legal product.
 There's also a growing trend of branded, legitimate looking packs of illegal cigarettes.
 These now represent about 75% of the contraband market in Ontario.
 While these are unregulated and untested, many Canadians believe them to be legal.
+This public confusion between legal and illegal cigarettes will become more difficult after proposed plain packaging regulations are implemented.